mesterhammerfic/match_finder/README.md

 R-Squared|.157|.180

 #### Note on previous iterations
 Previous iterations, which used Combined Significant Strikes Landed in the Bout and Combined Significant Strike Attempts per Minute, incorporated career and 3 fight averages.
 These models failed to perform better than the latest model above.
 These iterations include attempts to include ground strike differentials, 3 fight averages, min-max scaling, and random forest regressors.
 Because these features were tested on different target variables, they should be revisited on the current target.
+You can find the records of these previous iterations in the archive folders in 01_feature_engineering, 02_data_exploration, and 03_modelling

 #### Next steps
 It's possible that career long averages don't capture a fighters current abilities because they could have gotten better or worse since their first few fights.
 This data set also includes fighters with only 1 or 2 fights, which likely does not include enough information to make reliable predictions.
 We will include 3 fight averages and exclude all fighters with less than 3 fights.